ralphchen/vpc/intl.en-US/User Guide/Routing.md

     -   **VPN Gateway**: Route the traffic destined for the specified IP address range to the selected VPN Gateway.

     -   **Secondary ENI**：Route the traffic destined for the specified IP address range to the selected secondary ENI.

-    -   Applicable to the scenario where a VPN Gateway is used to connect two VPCs, or connect a VPC to a local IDC.

     -   **Router Interface \(To VPC\)**: Route the traffic destined for the specified IP address range to the selected VPC.